State deposit guarantee

 What is Froda's savings interest rate?

-The interest rate depends on which savings account you have and is shown when you open the account.
-For savings accounts with variable interest rate, the interest rate can be adjusted both up and down.
+The savings interest rate depends on the type of savings account you have and will be displayed when you open the account.
+For savings accounts with variable interest rates, the interest rate can be adjusted both upwards and downwards.
 For fixed-rate savings accounts, the interest rate remains the same throughout the term.
-The current interest rate can be seen on the website or on My Pages.
+You can view the current interest rate on our website or on the My Pages section.

 How do I deposit money into my savings account?

-Deposits are made through bankgiro to 652-5125 with your account number at Froda as the OCR/reference.
+Make deposits via bankgiro to 652-5125 using your Froda account number as the OCR/reference.

-Can I make multiple deposits into my savings account?
+Can I make multiple deposits to my savings account?

-It depends on whether you have a savings account with variable or fixed interest rate.
-Savings accounts with variable interest rate have unlimited deposits.
-For fixed-rate savings accounts, you can only make a deposit when the account is opened.
-If you want to make additional deposits to a fixed-rate account after you have opened it, you can open a new account with the desired term.
-If you try to make additional deposits to an account with fixed-rate, the money will either be placed in a savings account with variable interest rate or paid back to your registered withdrawal account.
+It depends on whether you have a savings account with variable or fixed interest.
+Savings accounts with variable interest have unlimited deposits.
+For savings accounts with fixed interest, you can only make one deposit when the account is opened.
+If you want to make multiple deposits to a fixed-interest account after you have opened an account, you can open a new account with the desired term.
+If you try to make additional deposits to an account with fixed interest, the money will either be placed in a savings account with variable interest or paid back to your registered withdrawal account.

 Deposits

-Are my funds covered by the government deposit guarantee?
+Is my savings covered by the government deposit insurance?

 Yes.
-Read more about the government deposit guarantee here.
+Read more about the government deposit insurance here.

 How much can I save with Froda?

-The highest amount, including earned interest, that you can have in the account is limited to SEK 1 050 000.
-If your balance exceeds that amount, the excess will automatically be paid out to your registered withdrawal account.
+The maximum amount, including earned interest, that can be in the account is limited to SEK 1,050,000.
+If your balance exceeds that amount, the excess will be automatically paid out to your registered withdrawal account.

-Can I deposit money in currencies other than SEK?
+Can I deposit funds in currencies other than SEK?

 No, you can only make deposits in SEK to our savings accounts.